 Trees

-The tree is a fundamental data structure that helps in representation of connectivity and hierarchy.
-Graphs and trees are used to model chemical compounds (Ahamad and Koam, 2020).
-In 1857, mathematician Arthur Cayley invented the concept of trees in trying to model the problem of counting the number of possible isomers of an alkane (Wilson, 2010).
-Since then, trees have been widely used to model various problems in chemistry, geology, biology, computer science and other disciplines.
+The tree is a fundamental data structure that helps to represent connectivity and hierarchy.
+For example, trees can be used to model chemical compounds (Ahamad and Koam, 2020) to help visualize their atomic-level connectivity.
+In 1857, mathematician Arthur Cayley invented the concept of trees when trying to model the problem of counting the number of possible isomers of an alkane (Wilson, 2010).
+Since then, trees have been widely used to model various problems in chemistry, geology, biology, computer science, and other disciplines.

 Tree Representation of Butane Isomers